-It’s important during these times that we stay connected with others and try to have conversations with friends, family, co-workers etc… Whether it’s via phone, video, online or messaging, catching up with those you care about can really lift your mood.
+It is important that we stay connected with others and try to have conversations with friends, family, co-workers etc… Whether it’s via phone, video, online or messaging, catching up with those you care about can really lift your mood.

-Sharing your concerns with others can also help them seem manageable, remember a problem shared is a problem halved.
+Sharing your concerns with others can also help them seem manageable, a problem shared can be a problem halved.

 Sleep is very important for how we feel, so make sure you are going to bed relaxed and getting plenty of sleep.
 Having a good sleeping pattern will also help keep you in a good daily routine, which is great for your wellbeing.

 As well as your work make sure you make time for your favourite hobbies, whether that’s putting your feet up with a book or watching your favourite Netflix show.